Ranchordas Pagi: Honours

-India's Border Security Force (BSF) has named a border outpost after Ranchhod Pagi.
-He had been honoured by both the police and the BSF.
 He received several awards including Sangram Medal, Police Medal and Samar Seva Star – for his role in the 1965 and 1971 wars.
-In 2007, He was congratulated by current Prime Minister of India and the then chief minister Narendra Modi, Chief Minister of Gujarat in the Independence Day celebration held at Palanpur.
+In 2007, He was congratulated by Narendra Modi, Chief Minister of Gujarat in the Independence Day celebration held at Palanpur.

+This was the first time that an army post was named after a common man as well as a statue of his was installed.